fernandortenorio/Data-Science-Projects/README.md

 # Dataquest-Projects
-A collection of guided data analysis projects.
+Welcome!
+This is my collection of guided Data Analysis projects.
+I hope you find this interesting and helpful.
+Sincerely, Fernando (02/08/2020)